-Reporting on the achievement of CSC's Corporate Plan performance targets, on customer and business outcomes, on Business Plan milestones and key performance indicators is provided to the CSC Board on a quarterly basis.
+Reporting on the achievement of CSC's Corporate Plan performance targets, on customer and business outcomes, and on Business Plan strategic objective targets is provided to the CSC Board on a quarterly basis.
 The Corporate and Business Plans are also the subject of a comprehensive annual business performance review as required under SPS 515.